 If you have any favourite investment books, please share them in the “Comments” section.
 This way, you can become part of the Financial Mappers community.
 We should all share our knowledge and become better investors.

-I have divided my investment books into three types:
+I have divided by books into three types:

-- Inspirational – They will motivate you to invest
+1. Inspirational – They will make you motivated to invest

 Inspirational Investment Books

 I have grouped these three books as inspirational.
 They are the motivators which will move you to do great things with your money.
 Not only are they informative, they are a delight to read.
 These books are for those who want to get in the right frame of mind about money management.

 Twenty Good Summers by Martin Hawes

 I still remember being on holidays in New Zealand.
 I came across this fantastic book called “Twenty Good Summers”.
 The sub-title is

 “Work less, live more and make the most of your money”.

 Who could want for more than that?
 I call this book inspirational, because the message is universal.
 You don’t need to live in New Zealand to enjoy what the author, Martin Hawes has to say.
 If you want to have twenty good summers, re-evaluate what is important to you now and in the future.
 Once you have decided on your priorities, then Martin will guide you through the process.
 This book is of a very general nature.
 The author does not try to influence your investment style.
 He gives you the pros and cons of each choice.